Agachily/Web-Software-Development/Project 2/README.md

 # Database

-Configure the database in the file `database.js` under the `database` folder.
+To run the application locally, you should configure the database in the file `database.js` under the `database` folder.

 There should be four tables in the database: